 Spence's key statement was delivered to the Newcastle Philosophical Society in 1775.
 Spence was kicked out of the Society for printing his speech and selling it on the streets of Newcastle.

 For many years the only edition that was thought to survive of Spence's lecture was from 1793, titled 'Rights of Man'.
-Dr David Gardner-Medwin recently discovered the orginal pamphlet at the Newcastle Literary and Philosophical Society (founded 1793).
+Dr David Gardner-Medwin discovered the orginal pamphlet at the Newcastle Literary and Philosophical Society (founded 1793).
 We now know it was originally titled 'Property in Land Every One's Right'.
 This is a significant discovery and will be welcomed by everyone with an interest in British political history.
+A comparison of the original and later editions can be found at the end of the 'Debates' pages.

 (with thanks to the Newcastle Literary and Philosophical Society)

-A new paperback edition Malcolm Chase's important study of Spence's ideas and impact, The People's Farm: English Radical Agrarianism 1775-1840 is due for publication later this year (Breviary Stuff Publications, London)
+A new paperback edition Malcolm Chase's important study of Spence's ideas and impact, The People's Farm: English Radical Agrarianism 1775-1840 was published recently (Breviary Stuff Publications, London)

 Ian Robson's interview with Alastair Bonnett on Thomas Spence appeared in The Journal July 13th 2010, titled 'Shedding light on life of unsung local hero'.
 It can be found at: http://www.journallive.co.uk/lifestyle-news/newcastle-features/2010/07/13/shedding-light-on-life-of-unsung-hero-thomas-spence-61634-26838256/